 Admission to the Planetarium Exhibit Hall and science store is free.
 Exhibits are changed on a periodic basis, but there is always something interesting.
 Exhibits In Perspective include the Sierra Range, large models of Earth and the Moon, the International Space Station, and the Gravity Well black-hole simulator.
 Meteorites - Rocks from Space includes the Quinn Canyon meteorite, a half ton meteorite found in Nevada in 1908.
 The Planetarium's lower level includes the Art/Space Gallery of artwork with some type of astronomy theme, NASA featured projects, Amazing Space, and View Space (also called the Hubble Gallery), a program of news and research findings from the Space Telescope Science Institute in Baltimore, Maryland.

-Winter 2013 - 2014 Shows at the Fleischmann Planetarium and Science Center
+Winter / Spring 2014 Shows at the Fleischmann Planetarium and Science Center

-Exploding Universe and Seasonal Stargazing - Featuring the newest iteration of Planetarium projection technology as well as cutting-edge space science research and visualization, this brand new fulldome show features the Universe's ultimate blowups.
+Exploding Universe and Seasonal Stargazing - Featuring the newest iteration of Planetarium projection technology as well as cutting-edge space science research and visualization, this fulldome show features the Universe's ultimate blowups.
 Explosive events have shaped and transformed the Universe, as well as the Earth itself, into what it is today, and not all of them have been on a grand scale.
 Throughout this constant evolution of the Universe, some of the most elementary particles have still managed to endure.
 Follow the path of one of those "particles," a proton, as it participates in some of nature's most astounding events of rebirth and renewal, from supernovae and colliding black holes to supervolcanoes and proton collisions.
 Plus, seasonal stargazing features what's up in the sky this season.
-Weekend admission is only $1 through January 12, 2014.

 Showtimes - Daily at 2 p.m., 4 p.m., and 6 p.m.

 Family Show: Perfect Little Planet - Greetings, Earthlings!
 Imagine the ultimate space vacation.!
 For space travelers of all ages, this search of the galaxy to find the best destinations takes us over Pluto, through the rings of Saturn, across the storms of Jupiter, and much more.
-Weekend admission is only $1 through January 12, 2014.
+For children in grades K to 3, but fun for all ages.

 Showtimes - Saturdays, Sundays, and holidays at 11 a.m.

-Weekly Sky Tonight Star Talk - What's happening in our night skies this month?
-Find out from staff and guest astronomers using our state-of-the-art planetarium equipment to view current astronomical objects and events in spectacular detail.
+Live Sky Tonight Star Show - What's happening in our night skies this month?
+Find out from staff and guest astronomers using the state-of-the-art planetarium equipment to view current astronomical objects and events in spectacular detail.
 Regular admission.